IBM/dstc-noesis/README.md

 ## Data

 #### Datasets
-The dataset will be available to the contestants upon registering through the following link. <br>
+The dataset will be available to the contestants upon registration through the following link. <br>
 https://goo.gl/forms/8GWj8B3XEv3jfo2v2 <br>
 ***All the datasets will be publicly available after the competition.***